-A satellite service (web based ordering and delivery service for organisations) currently serves a number of types of accommodation facilities, including care homes, supported living and prison environments.
+A satellite service (web based ordering and delivery service for organisations) currently serves a number of types of accommodation facilities, including care homes and supported living organisations.

 Please see Annex A for more information on the satellite service, including care home testing.